Circulara pentru primirea rezumatelor

-Paper presentations should report on theoretical or empirical research, ideally linked to practical application, and should offer innovative perspectives on one of the four conference strands.
+Paper presentations should report on theoretical or empirical research, ideally linked to practical application, and should offer innovative perspectives on one of the conference strands.
 Paper presentations should be of a standard suitable for publication.
+Paper presentations will last for 20 minutes, which should include 5 minutes for Q&A.

 Panel sessions should ideally include participants from more than one organisation, representing different languages or situations.
 One participant should be nominated as the chair of the panel.